bredelings/BAli-Phy/TODO/Stack.md

 - Should `use_value` reject lambdas only in debug mode or always?
 - Should `raw_reg` set `value_reg = 0` to catch mistakes, or
   `value_reg = source_reg` for convenience?
+- Should the demand mode be one enum, or should demand kind and result shape be orthogonal fields?
 - Should prepared finalizers be allowed to call advanced heap mutation helpers such as `set_call`, `mark_reg_changeable`, and `add_shared_step` directly, or should these be wrapped in a narrower API?
 - How should old `Operation` and new `PreparedOperation` share loader and binding metadata?
 - Which operations are hot enough to deserve arity-specialized prepared frames?
+- How much of the current `RegOperationArgs1`, `RegOperationArgs2*`, and
+  `RegOperationArgsUnchangeable` behavior belongs in policy methods versus in prepared-frame code?
+- How should exception context be reconstructed from explicit frames?
+- Should step-local use/force edges be added before dynamic collection operations are converted, or should the first dynamic operation use only the existing dependency model?